-The Academic Learning Centers (ALCs) provide free tutoring for all currently enrolled Union County College students.
-The ALCs deliver learning opportunities and web-enhanced instruction which focus sharply on student engagement.
+The Academic Learning Centers (ALCs) provide free tutoring for all currently enrolled Union County College students and deliver learning opportunities and web-enhanced instruction which focus sharply on student engagement.
 Students are encouraged to take advantage of the ALC's services whenever they need assistance.
-There is an Academic Learning Center conveniently located on each campus: in Cranford, on the first floor of the MacKay Library; in Elizabeth, on the third floor of the Lessner Building; and in Plainfield, on the main level of the Annex building.
+There is an Academic Learning Center conveniently located on each campus: in Cranford, on the first floor of the MacKay Building; in Elizabeth, on the first floor of the Kellogg building; and in Plainfield, on the main level of the Annex building.

 Tutoring is delivered primarily by peer tutors, students recommended by their instructors, who have performed well in their course work and have demonstrated that they can convey their knowledge effectively to fellow students.
-Tutoring support is provided on a walk-in basis for most subjects based on tutor availability; no appointments are required.
+Tutoring support is provided on a walk-in basis for most subjects based on tutor availability; no appointments are required .
 Tutors assist not only with course content but also with study skills, including critical thinking.
 In addition, the ALCs offer online tutoring for selected courses through synchronous live chat and asynchronous environments via a web-based service.
+Appointments are required for online tutoring; more information can be found on the ALC Tutoring Shell on Canvas.

-Another important component of the ALC's offerings on the Cranford and Elizabeth campuses is the Math Success Center (MSC).
+Another important component of the ALC's offerings on the Cranford and Elizabeth Campuses is the Math Success Center (MSC).
 This is an area devoted to mathematics support where students can find tutoring for all levels of math and math related subjects.
 The ALCs also offer workshops throughout the year to help students enhance their skills.
-Workshop topics include: Algebra review for the Accuplacer exam; Canvas LMS training for students; and other areas essential to student success.
-In addition, the ALCs offer support to Biology and Chemistry students through the availability of dedicated science resources, such as anatomical models, microscopes, slides and Collaborative Learning Sessions (CLS).
-These sessions are facilitated by an experienced tutor.
+Workshop topics include: Canvas LMS training for students; and other areas essential to student success.
+In addition, the ALCs offer support to Biology and Chemistry students through the availability of dedicated science resources, such as anatomical models, microscopes, slides.
+Collaborative Learning Sessions (CLS) are offered to Biology, Chemistry and Mathematics students and are facilitated by an experienced tutor.
 During these sessions, students can ask questions, receive help with the concepts they are learning in class, and participate in exciting learning activities.

-The ALCs have computer labs with access to Windows computers and printers; computer tutors are available to assist students with networked and web-based software used in mathematics, English as-a-Second Language, and engineering courses, among others.
-In addition, students can use Microsoft's Office products, access Canvas, and receive help with navigating Owl's Nest, the College's portal, Cengage Unlimited and Self Service.
+The ALCs offer students access to Windows computers and printers; tutors are available to assist students with networked and web-based software used in mathematics, English as-a-Second Language, and engineering courses, among others.
+In addition, students can use Microsoft Office products and receive help with navigating Canvas, Cengage Unlimited, Lock Down Browser, and Self-Service.

 The ALCs provide employment opportunities for Union County College students.
 Peer tutors are hired from the student body if they meet the departmental requirements and have supporting faculty recommendations.

-For further information or to check with any of the ALCs for hours of operations and tutoring schedules, please visit https://www.ucc.edu/discover-union/academic-learning-center/, or find us in Owl's Nest under Student Development.
+For information about the ALC's hours of operation, tutoring schedules and online resources, please visit the ALC Tutoring Canvas shell.